summerlight/anlp/proposal.md

 ## Introduction

 Language identification(LID) plays a key part in many NLP tasks that require linguistic assumptions, including machine translation.
-This task can be difficult; even commercial-level translators, like Google translate, often confuse among those languages closely related by script(Wallon and French, Punjabi and Hindi/Urdu) or lexicon(Hindi language family).
+This task can be difficult; even commercial-level translators like Google translate often confuse among those languages closely related by script(Wallon and French, Punjabi and Hindi/Urdu) or lexicon(Hindi language family).

-Our approach is to find those similar language groups in a systematic way by using LID and gradually specialize identifiers to each group by taking specific linguistic knowledge into account.
+Our approach is to find those similar language groups in a systematic way by LID and gradually specialize identifiers to each language group by taking specific linguistic knowledge into account.
 This allows us to break down a hard problem of LID with more than 100 languages into small modularized problems and incrementally improve the overall performance with ease.

-Meanwhile, the problem grows in a multilingual scenario.
+Meanwhile, multilingual identification makes this problem complicated.
 Previous works on multilingual identification are done mostly in a document level[1][1][2][2] and there have been only few attempts on identifying multiple languages in a fine-grained way[3][3][4][4].
 As our approach requires exact spans of each language, we will treat it as a sequence-labeling problem.

 ## Method

 ### Materials

-Our task will be based on the [ALTA-2010 Shared Task][5] dataset.
+Our task is based on the [ALTA-2010 Shared Task][5] dataset.
 This dataset provides multilingual texts for 74 languages by concatenating comparable monolingual documents.
 In the case of need for more data/annotations, we will use the same method.

 ### Procedure